-Chimney stacks

-Repair category 2
+Chimney stacks Repair category 2 Notes Stonework and render to the chimney heads is visibly weathered.

-Notes Weathered and cracked masonry.

 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.